-Figure 10-21 Region Exiting Detection
+Figure 10-23 Region Exiting Detection

 - 2. Check Enable checkbox to enable the function. - 3.
 Select the Region from the drop-down list for detection settings. - 4.
-Click Area Settings and click Draw Area button to start the area drawing. - 5.
-Click on the live video to specify the four vertexes of the detection region, and right click to complete drawing. - 6.
 Set the Max.
 Size and Min.
 Size for valid targets.
 Targets smaller or larger than the valid target size are not able to trigger detection.